 TE Lawrence in france 1906 and 1907

-In the summers of 1906 and 1907, the young TE Lawrence travelled across to north-western France.
-He based himself in Dinard, a burgeoning holiday town in Brittany, across the estuary from St Malo in Brittany.
-Dinard had a large English population and in fact the Lawrence family had lived there in the 1890s, so there were family friends called Chaignon with whom he stayed.
-While there, he cycled off to see the castles, abbeys and Cathedrals in the area.
+In the summer holidays of 1906 and 1907, the young TE Lawrence travelled across to north-western France.
+He based himself in Dinard, a burgeoning holiday town in Brittany, across the estuary from St Malo.
+Dinard had a large English population and in fact the Lawrence family had lived there from 1891 to 94, so there were family friends called Chaignon with whom he stayed some of the time.

-On his 1906 trip he travelled via St Malo with a family from Oxford before staying with the Chaignons.
-He was joined by his schoolfriend CFC Beeson, nicknamed Scroggs and they made a number of cycle trips together, east to Mt St Michel and west to the Norman castles and churches west of Dinard, visiting Lannion, Paimpol, Treguier and Lamballe.
+In 1906, aged nearly 18, he travelled via St Malo to Dinard with a family from Oxford before staying with the Chaignons.
+He was joined by his school friend CFC Beeson, nicknamed Scroggs, and the pair made a number of cycle trips together, east to Mt St Michel and west to the Norman castles and churches of Lannion, Paimpol, Treguier and Lamballe.

-On his 1907 trip, he crossed the channel with his father, arriving in Le Havre and heading east along the Seine before doubling back through Normandy to Coutances.
-Here his father left him to travel to Jersey, where Lawrence’s mother was staying.
-The young TE Lawrence headed for Dinard for a while, but soon after this he took on his longest independent ride to date, some 400 miles heading south-east to Le Mans, south to the Loire, west to Angers and then back to the north coast via Rennes.
+On his 1907 trip, the young Lawrence crossed the channel with his father, arriving in Le Havre and heading east along the Seine before doubling back through Normandy to Coutances.
+There his father left him to travel to Jersey, where Lawrence’s mother was staying and the young TE Lawrence cycled down to Dinard, but soon after this he took off on his longest independent ride to date, some 400 miles heading south-east to Le Mans, south to the Loire River at Saumur, west to Angers and then back to the north coast via Rennes.
 Finally he returned to some of the castles he had visited the year before in order to take photographs.

-He records his cycling trips in a number of letters, written mostly to his mother but also to other members of his family.
-You can feel the expanding sense of adventure of the 18 year old in his requests to ride overnight to Mont St Michel and to cover long distances alone.
+He records his cycling trips in his letters.
+It is interesting to note that his trips became more adventurous over the two years, and in his letters you can feel the expanding sense of adventure in his requests to ride overnight to Mont St Michel and to cover long distances alone.

 Five Thousand Kilometres through France